CGI-FR/LINO/README.md

  LINO is a simple ETL (Extract Transform Load) tools to manage tests datas.
  The `lino` command line tool
-extract test data from a relational database to create a smallest production-like database.
+pull test data from a relational database to create a smallest production-like database.

 ## Usage